MuRE

 Welcome to the Multiscale Reaction Engineering (MuRE) group, led by Pedro Castaño (Associate Professor of Chemical Engineering), in the KAUST Catalysis Center.

-Our goal is to push the boundaries of reaction engineering, adopting a holistic multiscale strategy, to make the catalytic process more viable and sustainable
+Our goal is to push the boundaries of reaction engineering, adopting a holistic multiscale strategy to make the catalytic processes more viable and sustainable

 The vision of MuRE is to contribute to a chemical industry based on sustainability, circularity, and green chemistry principles.
 We aspire to help the Kingdom of Saudi Arabia and the world transition from an oil-based economy to a circular one following the hierarchy: intensifying the current refinery downstream operations, incorporating alternative and waste feedstock into the production chains, and developing innovative catalytic processes.
 Given the applied nature of our goals, we cooperate extensively with industry and government stakeholders.